 Established automotive manufacturer, Standard Motor Products, began replacing traditionally CNC Machined parts with 3D Printed alternatives.
 Within the last 3 years, the company has reduced lead time by up to 70% and costs by up to 90%.
 Read on to learn exactly how they streamlined their tooling manufacturing process.

-The company was able to drastically transform production of tools and fixtures just within the past 3 years.
+The company was able to drastically transform the production of tools and fixtures just within the past 3 years.
 We met with Gianluca Mattaroccia, Equipment and Tool Design Engineer at SMP, to learn how.
-Gianluca’s main responsibilities in the engineering department are design of production equipment, testing stations, jigs, fixtures and anything that helps put the company’s production lines together.
+Gianluca’s main responsibilities in the engineering department are design of production equipment, testing stations, jigs, fixtures, and anything that helps put the company’s production lines together.

-The company’s transition to additive manufacturing began with one project, when they were curious to see how a 3D printed part would look and perform on the production floor.
-The part tested was a small Fused Deposition Modeling (FDM) connector, which to this day is still performing as desired.
+The company’s transition to additive manufacturing began with one project when they were curious to see how a 3D printed part would look and perform on the production floor.
+The part tested was a small fused deposition modeling (FDM) connector, which to this day is still performing as desired.

 This led to a reevaluation of the way they produce their shop floor parts with the question: How many more traditionally CNC Machined parts could instead be 3D Printed?